Life Insurance 12 min read

 Pros

-• No medical exam required for most applicants
+• No medical exam for most healthy applicants

 Cons

-• Term life only, no permanent coverage options
+• Term life only - no whole or universal life options

 Get Quote